-I’ve had a ton of emails and comments via social media lately about my best friend Glen and his encounter with Mitt Romney.
+I’ve had a ton of emails and comments via social media lately about my best friend Glen, and his encounter with Mitt Romney.
 I was there with him that night we both met Mitt Romney.
-We were at our friend Dee and Susan’s Christmas party, and I was standing side-by-side during the engagement.
-So you’re getting it from the horses mouth.
+We were at our friend Dee and Susan’s Christmas party, and I was standing side-by-side with Glen during the engagement.
+So you’re getting it from the horse’s mouth.

-1. That both political parties not latch onto his and Ty’s heroic death for personal political gain.
+1. That both political parties not latch onto his and Ty’s heroic deaths for personal political gain.